StevenDuckaert/upwind-ctf-instructions/README.md

 Welcome to the Upwind Capture The Flag!.

 Scenario: You're a software program **inside the CTF system**, a simulated environment with misconfigured APIs, privileged flaws, and exposed data.
 Your goal: **exploit the runtime vulnerabilities and escape from the system**.
-No solutions are given—only patterns, trails, and signals.
+No solutions are given, only patterns, trails, and signals.

 > **How to get started - Challenge Zero**
 > - Use: `http://user-<digit>-ctf.ctf.upwind.sh/`